knpuniversity/symfony2-rest/knpu/episode2/api-problem-format.md

 That looks like a "Ryan" mistake - I deleted the `new` keyword before `JsonResponse`.
 You probably saw me do that.
 Put it back and *now* try the tests:

 Beautiful green!
-And now e're advertising our special error format.
+And now we're advertising our special error format.